jchitpin/thinkdeck/README.md

 # ThinkDeck

 A Penkesu-inspired portable PC that incorporates my favourite design elements of old ThinkPads.
-Dimensions are 232x98x55mm (L x W x H).

 ## Why would you want one?